- Guaranteed for 2 full months

 I love shooting in natural light, and learning how to capture sharper images in low light has made me so much happier with my photos.

-But don’t stop here.
-Keep playing with settings in Aperture priority mode.
+But don’t stop there.
+Keep playing with settings in Aperture Priority mode.
 It’s awesome to get images that are sharp throughout, but there’s a lot more to aperture than that.

 Learn more about aperture and depth of field here.